nwy140/moonlight-android/README.md

 ## Why I made this fork
-I realized that bluetooth keyboard/touchpad combo works better on artemis But I could not perform alt tab on my xiaomi pad 7, but alt tab works well on the no-keyboard-shortcut repo with its accessibility setting
+I realized that bluetooth keyboard/touchpad combo works better on artemis But I could not perform alt tab on my xiaomi pad 7, but alt tab works well on the no-keyboard-shortcut repo with its accessibility setting, you might also need to allow restricted settings in the App's app info.

 So I decided to just merge these 2 repos together to get the best of both features